crimson-knight/agent-enhanced-development/README.md

 Let's define some critical terminology before we move forward.

-**Operation**: the interaction with the AI agent and ensuring it has the correct knowledge and understanding
+**Operation**: the interaction with the AI agent and ensuring it has the correct knowledge and understanding to perform.

 ## Our First Feature Request